The views expressed by the host on this program rivet and dazzle the nation.

 All right, moving on to other things.

-Saying advertisers have found so many new ways to get at kids through video games and the internet.
+Saying advertisers have found so many new ways to get at kids through video games and the internet, Hillary warned that we're verging on a society out of a grim science fiction novel.

-She said at the rate that technology is advancing, people will be implanting chips in our children to advertise directly into their brains and tell them what kind of products to buy.
+She said, at the rate that technology is advancing, people will be implanting chips in our children to advertise directly into their brains and tell them what kind of products to buy.

 She said this in a talk at the Kaiser Family Foundation.